sakey01/githhub-profile-api/README.md

 # GitHub API Viewer

-Welcome to GitHub API Viewer – a simple application to fetch and display public GitHub user profile data by username.
+Welcome to GitHub API Viewer – an application to fetch and display public GitHub user profile data by username.

 ## Features